 -411 = 107 + 496 + 121+ (-349) + LE

 LE = -786 KJ/mol

 So, the lattice energy for ionic sodium chloride is -786KJ/mol.
-The measured value is compared against theoretical value obtained by physics calculation assuming ions as point charges.
-A close agreement endorses the ionic model of lattice.
-For sodium chloride, lattice enthalpy by Born-Haber cycle is in reasonable agreement with theoretical values.
-Any difference between measured values and theoretical value presents degree of covalence.
+The measured value is compared against the theoretical value obtained by physics calculation assuming ions as point charges.
+A close agreement endorses the ionic model of the lattice.
+For sodium chloride, lattice enthalpy by the Born-Haber cycle is in reasonable agreement with theoretical values.
+Any difference between measured values and theoretical value presents a degree of covalence.

 Books for further study